HEP-FCC/fcc-tutorials/developing-fcc-software/FccSoftwareGit.md

 The sourcing of stacks accepts arguments:
 * -r <year-month-day>, for a specific date
 * -d, for packages compiled with debug symbols
+* -h or -help, for help related to the usage and arguments

 #### Branching